Composition of Editorial Council (in alphabetical order)

 ● Komissarov, S. A. Essays on the history and theory of traditional Chinese medicine.
 NSU Publisher, 2009.
 139 p. (in Russian).

-Alexander V. Kovriga, PhD (Economics), is a Ukrainian business, education and political consultant.
-He is Professor of V. N. Karazin Kharkov National University.
+Olexandr V. Kovryga, PhD, is a Ukrainian political scientist.
+Apart from academia, he is a business, education and political consultant.
+Currently he occupies the position of Professor of V. N. Karazin Kharkov National University.

-Alexander Kovriga is a professional in the field of higher education development, national and world institutional history of universities, strengthening of management potential, knowledge economy and economic development.
+Olexandr Kovryga is a professional in the field of higher education development, national and world institutional sociology of universities, creating the management potential, knowledge economy and development.

 He is proud to possess many years of academic, administrative, consulting and research expertise.